Skip to main content

 If you are interested in switching to a Linzess alternative, you can:

-- Reach out to your insurance plan if the price is a concern.
-Ask which Linzess alternatives are covered, and what your cost would be, taking the deductible into consideration, if applicable.
+• Reach out to your insurance plan if the price is a concern.
+Ask which Linzess alternatives are covered at a lower tier and what your out-of-pocket cost would be, including the deductible if applicable.